Should You Be Tested for Diabetes?

 - Have a low level of HDL cholesterol or a high level of triglycerides

 - Have a history of heart disease or stroke

 - Gave birth to a baby who weighed 9 pounds or more

-For the FPG, you will fast overnight and then have your blood drawn at a lab or doctor's office.
-A blood sugar reading of:
+For the FPG, you fast overnight.
+Then your blood is drawn at a lab or doctor's office.

-You will fast for at least eight hours and then have your blood drawn at a lab.
-Next, you will drink a sugary beverage and have blood drawn again two hours later.
-After two hours, a blood glucose reading of:
+You fast for at least eight hours and then have your blood drawn.
+Next, you drink a sugary beverage — and have blood drawn one hour later and again two hours later.

 The A1C test is a simple blood test that is usually performed in a lab.
 You don't need to change your diet or medications before the A1C test.
-A small sample of blood will be drawn from a vein in your arm.
+It indicates your average blood sugar level over the past two or three months.

 If you have diabetes

 If your test results come back positive for diabetes, work closely with your doctor on a treatment plan.
 The goal of managing your diabetes is to keep your blood sugar levels in check.
 It is important that you follow your treatment plan closely.
 Doing so should reduce your risk of complications.